thehungarian/alpine_kindle/README.md

 # Alpine Linux on Kindle
 Here you find a set of utilities to get [Alpine Linux](https://alpinelinux.org/) running on Kindles.
-So far this has been tested on Paperwhite 3 only, but it should work on any Kindle (not Kindle Fire though) that has a touchscreen and enough Flash/RAM (At least enough space beside your books/documents to save a >=2GB file and at least 512MiB RAM).
+I use this on Paperwhite 1 & 2 only, but it should work on any Kindle (not Kindle Fire though) that has a touchscreen and enough Flash/RAM.
+This differs from the version it was forked from in that it works with older kindles.

 YouTube Video: